Improved decoding of symmetric rank metric errors: --polynomials and Gabidulin codes

 For this reason, any matrix space can be regarded as an $\Fq$--linear subspace of $\qqp$.

 \begin{remark} A class $P \in \qqp$ as a unique representative of degree less than $n$.
-In the sequel, we allow ourselves the abuse of language and notation to call {\em $q$--degree} of $P$ will be the $q$--degree of this unique representative. \end{remark}
+In the sequel, we allow ourselves the abuse of language and notation to call {\em $q$--degree} of $P$ for the $q$--degree of this unique representative. \end{remark}